kcesarevic/Coinsnap-for-Shopware/README.md

 **Advantages of using Coinsnap:**

-- Not running an own Lightning node
+- Not running an own Lightning nodehjkjhjkhkjh
 - Simple Integration
 - No chargeback risk, no chargebacks or fraud possible
 - Incoming payments are immediately credited to your own Lightning wallet